laurensdewaele/laurens.codes/content_draft/blog.md

 - I only want to write content, thus automating everything else.
 - Images need to be responsive.
-- Svg's need to be inlined.
+- Inline the article svg.
 - Make it an SPA.
 This is a nice to have.

 ## How